 What do you need to do if you think you're arriving late?

 We have to report any students who have not arrived within ten days of registration to the Home Office.
 If you try to enter the UK after we have reported you as non-registered, you will not be allowed to enter the country and will have to return home.

 If you have a genuine reason for being late, we can approve your late arrival and inform the UKVI to ensure you are still able to enter the UK and begin your studies.

 When you arrive in the UK you will have to go through immigration control.

 If your passport allows you to use e-gates, then you will be able to enter the UK through these.
 However, you must keep evidence of the date you enter the UK to show us at your enrolment, e.g. boarding pass/flight ticket.

 If you are granted an eVisa you must ensure that your passport details are up to date with the Home Office as your visa will be linked to the passport you used in your visa application.
 If you renew your passport after your visa is granted you must confirm your details on the UK government website and update your UK Visas and Immigration account details.
 If you were told that you will receive a BRP once you arrive in the UK this does not apply to you.

 You will need to be prepared to show the following documents to a Border Force Officer:

 - Your offer letter from BU

-- A copy of your Confirmation of Acceptance for Studies (CAS) statement (if on a Student Route visa)
+- Your Confirmation of Acceptance for Studies (CAS) statement (if on a Student Route visa)

 - Information about your finances to prove you have sufficient funds for your time in the UK